Azure-Samples/contoso-chat/README.md

     ```bash
     azd up
     ```
-1. The command will ask for an `environment name`, a `location` for deployment and the `subscription` you wish to use for this purpose.
-    - The environment name maps to `rg-ENVNAME` as the resource group created
-    - The location should be `swedencentral` or `francecentral` for model quota
-    - The subscription should be an active subscription meeting pre-requistes
+1. You will be asked for  a _subscription_ for provisioning resources, an _environment name_ that maps to the resource group, and a _location_ for deployment.
+Refer to the [Region Availability](#region-availability) guidance to select the region that has the desired models and quota available.
 1. The `azd up` command can take 15-20 minutes to complete.
 Successful completion sees a **`SUCCESS: ...`** messages posted to the console.
 We can now validate the outcomes.
 </details>